Skip to main content

 Bananas are a fine source, but they are not the best.
 A medium banana has about 400 mg, while a baked potato with skin has about 900 mg, a cup of cooked spinach has about 800 mg, and an avocado has about 700 mg.
 The "eat more bananas" advice is outdated and oversimplified.

-Standard serum potassium tests only measure the 2 percent of potassium in your blood, not the 98 percent inside your cells.
-You can have a "normal" serum number while your cells are functionally depleted, especially under stress or chronic caffeine use.
+Standard serum potassium tests only measure the 2% of potassium in your blood, not the 98% inside your cells.
+You can have a "normal" serum number while your cells are functionally depleted, particularly under stress or chronic caffeine use.
 RBC potassium gives a better picture of cellular stores.

 Mild potassium deficiencies usually respond within 4 to 8 weeks of consistent dietary changes.
 Symptoms like leg cramps, blood pressure creep, and twitchy muscles often improve first.
 Deeper changes in insulin sensitivity and blood pressure can take 8 to 12 weeks of steady food-first intake.